hkurokawa/code-review-as-journey/presentation.md

 So check if it's really necessary permission.
 2.And second is an actual failure which I made.
-When I changed package name of Application class as a part of refactoring, do you know what happened?
+When I changed package name of Application class as a part of refactoring, can you imagine what happened?
 Users couldn't launch app from shortcut on their home screen, because the entity of shortcut is a kind of bookmark for the intent of former package name of the application class.